jamigeo/passwordGenerator/README.md

 To download and install, execute the following command in your bash shell:

-[wget -O installer.sh https://raw.githubusercontent.com/jamigeo/passwordGenerator/main/installer.sh
+[i](wget -O installer.sh https://raw.githubusercontent.com/jamigeo/passwordGenerator/main/installer.sh
-bash installer.sh]
+bash installer.sh)

 The password generator can then be launched from the application menu.